-The following snow-banked rinks are currently CLOSED for the season:
+ALL outdoor rinks are now CLOSED for the season.

 Obey all posted signs and keep off of stormwater ponds.
 Stormwater ponds have an inlet and outlet pipe with water flowing much of the year.
 This can make ice weak and unstable.
 Safety on ice is everyone’s responsibility: stay safe, keep off the ice.

 During the winter months, outdoor rinks can be a great activity to explore with friends and family.
 Please keep in mind that outdoor rinks are not open when temperatures are warmer than 5°C or below -20°C. For the most up-to-date information, you can sign up for our outdoor rink status newsletter.

 Strathcona County does not monitor the ice conditions on stormwater ponds (lakes).

 Heated change facilities are supervised from 4 p.m. – 9 p.m.
 (Mon – Fri), 1 p.m. – 9 p.m.
 (Sat, Sun & holidays)

 - Strathcona Athletic Park – 1100 Clover Bar Road east of Bev Facey School

 - Brentwood – Lark Street & Falcon Drive next to Brentwood School